enigmatry/entry-angular-building-blocks/libs/entry-components/configure-theming.md

 Handles the appearance of table rows:

 - `selected-color` sets the text color of cells within a selected row
-- `disabled-color` defines the background color for disabled rows.
+- `disabled-color` defines the background color for disabled rows
-- `odd-even-row` row can be either odd or even, nothing else.
+- `odd-even-row` row can be either odd or even, nothing else
-- `odd-even-background` sets the background color for odd or even rows.
+- `odd-even-background` sets the background color for odd or even rows

 ```scss
 $custom-theme: (